 This clause shows an example of CAPIF usage in application service system.
 In this example, there are following stakeholders/roles: application service provider, application developer, and CAPIF provider and service API provider as defined in 3GPP TS 23.222 [2].

 Figure 5.4-1 shows the whole service flow of CAPIF usage by the 3rd party during the application business lifecycle.
-The application business lifycycle includes 3 phases:
+The application business lifecycle includes 3 phases:

 Phase 1.
 Application development preparation phase: Before the application developer develops the application, the developer determines the candidate service APIs to be used for the application.
 The developer selects the CAPIF provider and the service API provider.
 Then the developer searches the interested service API(s) information, e.g. available service API, service API name, and so on via the utilizes the application management client (act as API invoker), which invokes the CAPIF_Discover_Service_API to obtain that service API information from the CCF.
 Then, the developer creates an account and gets authorization to access CAPIF core function.
 This procedure follows onboarding of API invoker as specified in subclause 8.1 in 3GPP TS 23.222 [2].
 The developer may find the service API provider at any time later.